-- Deamidated Gliadin Peptide (DGP) Antibodies, IgA: a relatively new test that may be positive in some people with celiac disease who are anti-tTG negative; DGP IgG testing along with anti- tTG IgG is recommended by the American College of Gastroenterology (ACG) for those who have low IgA or IgA deficiency.
+- Deamidated Gliadin Peptide (DGP) antibodies, IgA: this test may be positive in some people with celiac disease who are negative for anti-tTG, especially young children; DGP IgG testing along with anti- tTG IgG is recommended by the American College of Gastroenterology for those who have low IgA or IgA deficiency.

-- Anti-Reticulin Antibodies (ARA), IgA: less common; not as specific or sensitive as other tests.
+- Anti-Reticulin Antibodies (ARA), IgA: not as specific or sensitive as other tests and rarely ordered

-- CBC (complete blood count) to look for anemia
+- Complete blood count (CBC) to look for anemia

-- ESR (erythrocyte sedimentation rate) to detect inflammation
+- Erythrocyte sedimentation rate (ESR) to detect inflammation

-- CRP (C-Reactive protein), a more sensitive measure of inflammation
+- C-Reactive protein (CRP), a more sensitive measure of inflammation

-- CMP (complete metabolic panel) to determine electrolyte, protein, and calcium levels and to verify the status of the kidney and liver
+- Comprehensive metabolic panel (CMP) to determine electrolyte, protein, and calcium levels and to evaluate the health of the kidneys and liver

-- Vitamin D, B12 and folate to detect vitamin deficiencies
+- Vitamin D, vitamin B12 and folate to detect vitamin deficiencies

 - Iron, iron binding capacity or transferrin, and ferritin to detect iron deficiency

 Sometimes tests may be done to rule out other conditions.
 These tests may include: